Ice hockey in Latvia: Latvians in the National Hockey League

-A total of 21 Latvians (three goalkeepers and 18 outfielders) have already been on the ice in the National Hockey League.
-The first was Helmuts Balderis, who joined the Minnesota North Stars at the age of 36, to play for them in the season 1989/90.
-Sandis Ozoliņš, Artūrs Irbe, Sergejs Žoltoks and Kārlis Skrastiņš are the most successful among them, with Ozoliņš being the only Latvian winner of the Stanley Cup he was able to win this in the season 1995/96 with the Colorado Avalanche.
+A total of 27 Latvians (6 goalkeepers and 21 outfielders) have already been on the ice in the National Hockey League.
+The first was Helmuts Balderis, who joined the Minnesota North Stars at the age of 36, to play for them in the 1989–90 season.
+Sandis Ozoliņš, Artūrs Irbe, Sergejs Žoltoks and Kārlis Skrastiņš are the most successful among them, with Ozoliņš being the first Latvian to win the Stanley Cup.
+He did so in the 1995–96 NHL season with the Colorado Avalanche.
 Ozoliņš and Irbe have also played in NHL All-Star Games.
-The other Latvian NHL players are Aleksandrs Kerčs, Grigorijs Panteļejevs, Pēteris Skudra, Viktors Ignatjevs, Herberts Vasiļjevs, Kaspars Astašenko, Raitis Ivanāns, Jānis Sprukts, Mārtiņš Karsums, Harijs Vītoliņš, Kaspars Daugaviņš and Artūrs Kulda.
+Teodors Bļugers became the second Latvian to have won the Stanley Cup in the 2022–23 NHL season with the Vegas Golden Knights.
+The other Latvian NHL players are Aleksandrs Kerčs, Grigorijs Panteļejevs, Pēteris Skudra, Viktors Ignatjevs, Herberts Vasiļjevs, Kaspars Astašenko, Raitis Ivanāns, Jānis Sprukts, Mārtiņš Karsums, Harijs Vītoliņš, Kaspars Daugaviņš, Artūrs Kulda, Zemgus Girgensons, Teodors Bļugers, Rūdolfs Balcers, Ronalds Ķēniņš, Oskars Bārtulis, Elvis Merzļikins, Kristers Gudļevskis, Kristiāns Rubīns, Artūrs Šilovs and Matīss Kivlenieks.

-Ergejs Žoltoks was considered one of the best Latvian players of all time.
-He was the best scorer of the Latvians in the World Championship 2004 in the Czech Republic and pointed to the NHL – Lockout in the season 2004/05 the experience of 633 NHL games for Boston, Ottawa, Montreal, Edmonton, Minnesota and Nashville.
+Sergejs Žoltoks was considered one of the best Latvian players of all time.
+He was the best scorer of the Latvians in the 2004 World Championship in the Czech Republic and pointed to the NHL – Lockout in the 2004–05 season the experience of 633 NHL games for Boston, Ottawa, Montreal, Edmonton, Minnesota and Nashville.
 He began his professional career in the Soviet League at the then Dinamo Riga.
 During the NHL Lockout he played for Dinamo's successor club HK Riga 2000 in the open Belarus league, forfeiting lavish salaries in favor of his hometown club in Russia or Western Europe.
 His first heart problems were diagnosed with him at the NHL clubs and during an away game in Minsk he suffered a severe heart attack.
 On November 3, 2004, the Center died of heart failure at the age of 31.
 The resuscitation attempt of the doctors failed and Žoltoks died in the locker room.